awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/getting-started-associate-repository.md

 # Step 2: Associate a repository<a name="getting-started-associate-repository"></a>

- You must create a repository assocation to grant CodeGuru Reviewer access to read your source code and create notifications on your repository\.
+ You must create a repository association to grant CodeGuru Reviewer access to read your source code and create notifications on your repository\.
 The notifications trigger analysis on updated source code every time you create a pull request\.
 For more information, see [Working with repository associations in Amazon CodeGuru Reviewer](working-with-repositories.md)\.

 **Note**
 The source code reviewed by CodeGuru Reviewer is not stored\.
 For more information, see [Captured data in CodeGuru Reviewer](data-protection.md#data-captured)\.